By Marine Cornelis

 Finding the right participants was not easy.
 Data protection rules, changing energy rules, and shifting social policies blocked access to many people in need.
 “The most effective way was through the city’s social department and a local community house.”

 Unfortunately, new regulations came into force and created new hurdles: since then, many customers who were dumped down by their supplier now receive prepaid digital meters—cutting off their eligibility.
-“Now we cannot access them,” says Jan.
+“Today we cannot access prepaid meters,” says Jan.
 “That’s 600 people we cannot reach.”

 So Ecopower added a second business model by installing solar panels on the homes of participants.
 “The cooperative invests in PV panels,” Jan explains.
-Households use the electricity, while Ecopower earns back costs from the grid injection.
+Households use the solar power for free, while Ecopower earns back investment from the grid injection.
 But as injection tariffs fell, this model too became fragile.
+Also, often, homeowners refuse permission to install PV on their tenant’s roof.

 Lately the team has been exploring plug-in solar panels, which can be used in rental homes without landlord permission.
 “Since April, it’s possible in Belgium,” Jan says.
-“We’re looking at that for our target group.”
+“We’re looking at that for our new target group, so that we reduce their energy bill with sun and wind power.”

 Meanwhile, talks are ongoing with the Flemish government to allow access to prepaid meters in social programmes.
 “We’re hopeful,” Jan says.
-“If we get that, we can reach the 600 households again.”
+“If we get that, we can reach the 600 households that need it most again.”

 Lessons for other cities

 For other municipalities considering a similar path, Jan is clear: “You need three things.
-First, a city that supports renewable production.
+First, a city that supports renewable production with citizen participation.
 Second, access to vulnerable residents.
 And third, a sponsor who can pre-finance the social shares—whether that’s the city, the cooperative, or another partner.”

 Eeklo may only reach 100 participants by the end of the pilot.
 But the potential is far larger.
 “3% of Flemish households are dropped from their supplier and depend on the supplier of last resort and prepaid meters.
 That’s our real target group.
 We know what we have to do.
-And it’s not that hard.”
+And it’s not that hard.
+We just need a level playing field as energy communities”

 SAVE THE DATE 27 June 2025

 Jan de Pauw will be one of the speakers at the POWER UP capacity-building webinar on 27th June.
 Save the date and join us that day from 10:00-11:15 for talks around how to co-design energy schemes with households in vulnerable situations.
-More information soon on this website.
+REGISTER HERE